lm-sys/FastChat/README.md

 #### Single GPU
 The command below requires around 28GB of GPU memory for Vicuna-13B and 14GB of GPU memory for Vicuna-7B.
 See the "No Enough Memory" section below if you do not have enough memory.
+Replace `/path/to/model/weights` with the a local folder or a Hugging repo id.
 ```
 python3 -m fastchat.serve.cli --model-path /path/to/model/weights
 ```